Can-tech/webdev-frontend/react/ClothesECommerce/README.md

 ## Packeges Used:

-- @tanstack/react-query: Used for the confetti effect if the weight result is in the normal category.
+- @tanstack/react-query: Used for data fetching, caching, synchronization and updates.
-- react-router-dom: Used for routing operations (displaying the diet on a different route).
+- react-router-dom: Used for routing operations (displaying different components based on the route).
 - styled-components: Used for styling.

 ## Learned & Worked On: